-To make things easier, we will present you a shortlist with all the general costs you might have while living in Manchester.
+To make things easier, we will present you with a shortlist of all the general costs you might have while living in Manchester.

-Luckily for anyone who has decided, Manchester is actually considered to be one of the cheapest areas to rent in the UK, especially if you don’t mind being away from the centre.
-If you are wondering which region will best suit your needs, check our other article about the best places to live in Manchester.
+The areas in Manchester are considered to be one of the cheapest to rent in the UK, especially if you don’t mind being away from the centre.
+If you are wondering which region will best suit your needs, check out our article about the best places to live in Manchester.

 In summary, the biggest competition for flats is in the Northern Quarter of Manchester, but because of the constantly moving students, there is always an affordable place you can grab.
 There are also a lot of new buildings being made so that the choice is even bigger.

-Wherever you choose, Manchester still remains a fairly small city with good transportation options so that you are always 10 minutes away from the action.
+Wherever you choose, Manchester still remains a city with good transportation options so that you are always a few minutes away from the action.

-Here is a shortlist of the approximate flat prices per month:
+Here is a shortlist of the approximate flat prices in Manchester per month:

-On top of the rent, you will have to pay there is also the council tax that is usually around £80.
+On top of the rent in Manchester, you will have to pay also the council tax, which is usually around £80.
 If you intend to live alone, you can apply for a special discount with the council.
 There is also the insurance of tenant’s contents that is £10 – £15.

 Carefully think about your priorities.
 Look at where your possible job or university will be and consider being closer to that, rather than living in the centre and paying almost double.

-Houses are a good option for students that will come in groups or families.
-Again, it mainly depends on the area you will live in and the overall quality of the neighbourhood.
-Roughly, a 3 bedroom house will be around £900 a month.
-One with 4 to 5 bedrooms can go up to £1300 per month.
+Houses are a good option for families or students who come in groups.
+Based on the area and the overall quality of the neighbourhood, the average rent in Manchester for a 3-bedroom house could vary between £900 to £1300 a month.
+And the rent for a house with 4 to 5 bedrooms can cost more than £2000 per month

-If you had enough of your landlords’ demands, the constant moving and the uncertainty of a rented property, it may be time to buy your own home.
-The average price for a house in Manchester is roughly £195,000.
-If you have already decided that Manchester is your one true home, go for it.
+If you have had enough of your landlords’ demands, the constant moving and the uncertainty of a rented property, it may be time to buy your own home.
+The average cost of a house in Manchester is roughly £243,000 but if you have decided that this is your place and you want to buy a property in Manchester, go for it.
 Chances are that soon your investment will be covered, because of the fast pace with which the city is growing.

-What was the most expensive thing you payed for in Manchester?
+What was the most expensive thing you paid for in Manchester?
 Share that experience in the comments.